barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 Don't take my word for it, [try it on godbolt](https://rust.godbolt.org/z/KEGrT1Tjb).
-And yes, I know: you're not getting the 15 minutes of your life back (unless you scrolled ahead in which case shame on you).
+And yes, I know: you're not getting the 15 minutes of your life back (unless you scrolled ahead in which case shame on you &#128518;).

 The iterator implementations are smart enough below the hood to specialize implementations in case the types `T` and `U` have the same